victorfrangov/superVitre/README.md

 ## Update

+This website was archived as my friend's business only runs during the summer.

+##

 SuperVitre is a modern web application designed for managing window cleaning services.
 It provides features for customers to book appointments, leave feedback, and explore services, while administrators can manage appointments, feedback, and customer data.

 ## Features